joseluishaddad/PyThings/photo_split/README.md

 # Splitter Telegram Bot
+Yes!
+It could be a pain in the *** to run the code every time you want to split a picture, so i created a telegram that does it for you and then deletes the files.

 ## How it Works?
 1. Receives an image under 20MB
 2. Receives the command `/splits <n> <axis>` with the parameters for the split.
 3. Returns the splitted image.

+NOTE: It's not yet deployed, but will be anytime soon.